semgrep/bento/README.md

 <br>
 <br>

 Bento is a free and opinionated toolkit for gradually adopting linters[¹](https://en.wikipedia.org/wiki/Lint_(software)) and program analysis[²](https://en.wikipedia.org/wiki/Program_analysis) in your codebase.
-You’ll be the bug squashing hero your team needs but (maybe) doesn’t deserve.
+Be the bug-squashing advocate your team needs but (maybe) doesn’t deserve.

 - **Find bugs that matter.** Bento automatically enables and configures relevant analysis based on your dependencies and frameworks, and it will never report style-related issues.
 You won’t painstakingly configure your tooling.
 - **Get started immediately.** Bento doesn’t force you to fix all your preexisting issues today.
 Instead, you can archive them and address them incrementally when it makes sense for your project.